We have all made resolutions. They come from a place of hope.

 You have to pursue this task with honesty and wholeheartedness.
 And it gets easier to live positively and to give up what does not serve you.

 Once you begin this work to discover your purpose, is when you also start setting intentions.

 Intentions are nothing more, and nothing less, than your person purpose in action.
 They are the practical and proactive manifestation of your person purpose(s).

-Setting and keeping your intentions keeps your mind and eyes on your purpose.
+Setting and keeping your intentions keep your mind and eyes on your purpose.
 What you used to “do” has a personal and real significance now.
 It becomes easier to identify and drop the things in your life that do not line up with your purpose.

-True intentions are born out of your personal purpose
+True intentions are born out of your personal purpose:

-- build awareness of when you stray
+- they build awareness of when you stray,

-As I have stated earlier, resolutions are big, lofty and easy to lose track of.
+As I have stated earlier, resolutions are big, lofty, and easy to lose track of.
 When you rely on them life has a way of always getting in the way of your happiness.